Shoaib-2/SendStream/README.md

 # Newsletter Automation

 ## Description
 SendStream is a powerful application designed to streamline the process of sending newsletters to subscribers.
-It integrates with popular email services like Mailchimp and Substack, allowing users to manage their own email campaigns effectively.
+It integrates with popular email services like Mailchimp, allowing users to manage their own email campaigns effectively.

 ## Features
 - **Mailchimp Integration**: Seamlessly connect to Mailchimp to manage subscribers and send newsletters.
 - **Gmail Service**: Send newsletters directly using Gmail for smaller-scale campaigns.
-- **User Management**: Allow users to manage their own Mailchimp and Substack accounts for personalized email campaigns.
+- **User Management**: Allow users to manage their own Mailchimp accounts for personalized email campaigns.

 ## Technologies Used
 - **Backend**: Node.js, Express, TypeScript